Skip to main content

 • Strategy — How waiting callers are distributed to agents.
 See Strategies below.

 • Max wait (seconds) — How long a caller may wait at the front of the line before timeout behavior runs.
-0 means no timeout (callers wait indefinitely until an agent answers or they hang up).
+New queues default to 300 (5 minutes) so a caller can't sit on hold forever if the last eligible agent goes offline.
+Set to 0 to opt out — callers then wait indefinitely until an agent answers or they hang up.

 • Max queue length — Maximum number of callers waiting at once.
 0 means unlimited.
 When the queue is full, new callers are rejected and never enter.